aizamaksutova/Boutique_LM/README.md

 You can customize the vocabulary size and num_samples to get more representative data.
 Your model and vocab will be saved in the vocab dir, the bins of data will also be saved there.

-## Model architecture

-In this boutique LM for the first checkpoint we will use a basic pre-norm transformer decoder.
-I will not use the initial tinystories dataset because I still need to figure some things out, but you can already train the model by running this command:
+## How to train model?

 ```
 python3 model.py
 ```
-It will train the model for one epoch and inference a story with the beginning 'i have a story to tell you'
+It will train the model, encoding the tokens from the .txt file you set in the train_file option in the main function.
+You can manually set the optimizer, scheduler, model parameters and tokenizer.
+Everything can be edited in the model.py file.